abhimanyud123/IBM-HR-Analytics-Employee-Attrition-Workforce-Analysis/README.md

 # 👥 IBM HR Analytics Employee Attrition Analysis using PostgreSQL & Power BI

-## 📌 Project Overview
+# 📌 Project Overview

-This project analyzes employee attrition and workforce trends using the IBM HR Analytics Employee Attrition & Performance dataset.
-The analysis was performed using PostgreSQL for data processing and Power BI for visualization, following a complete end-to-end data analytics workflow.
+This project analyzes employee attrition and workforce trends using the **IBM HR Analytics Employee Attrition & Performance** dataset.
+The analysis was performed using **PostgreSQL** for data processing and **Power BI** for visualization, following a complete end-to-end data analytics workflow.

-The project transforms raw HR data into meaningful business insights by exploring employee attrition, workforce demographics, job roles, compensation, employee satisfaction, overtime, business travel, and tenure.
+The project transforms raw HR data into meaningful business insights by exploring employee attrition, workforce demographics, job roles, compensation, employee satisfaction, overtime, business travel, and employee tenure.

 ---